SaschaZeGerman/loginbuddy-samples/README.md

 - `docker-compose up -d`  // to view the logging output, run it without the switch -d)
 - `docker-compose down` // once you want to stop the setup

 **Tip**: the samples will pull Loginbuddy (loginbuddy, loginbuddy-oidcdr) from Dockerhub.
-Nevertheless, depending on your machine (MacBook Intel/ Apple silicone/ Windows) you may run into problems and have to build Loginbuddy yourself.
+However, depending on your machine (MacBook Intel/ Apple silicone/ Windows) you may run into problems and have to build Loginbuddy yourself.
 For that, please follow the instructions at [Loginbuddy on GitHub](https://github.com/SaschaZeGerman/loginbuddy/wiki/Development).
 It mainly requires `make build_all`, that's it.

 After launching the setup, you should find these images (docker ps -aq)